Molecular-level design of materials for lithium-sulphur batteries

 - University of Nottingham.

-The University of Surrey was awarded a gold award in the recent Teaching Excellence Framework.
 The Department of Chemical and Process Engineering is the longest established chemical engineering department in the UK.

 We welcome students from any nationality to apply.